Mumtaz (Indian actress): Personal life

-Mumtaz married businessman Mayur Madhvani in 1974.
-They have two daughters of whom Natasha is married to Feroz Khan's son Fardeen Khan in 2006.
+Mumtaz was initially engaged to actor Shammi Kapoor but she broke it off as the Kapoors wanted her to give up her career after marriage.
+She married Ugandan businessman Mayur Madhvani, of Gujarati descent, in 1974.
+They have two daughters, of whom Natasha married Feroz Khan's son Fardeen Khan in 2006.

+Though born into a Muslim family, Mumtaz has stated that she holds faith in Hindu deities, specifically Shiva and Ganesha.
+She has also expressed her disapproval of polygamy in Islam, citing her happiness with her monogamous marriage to Madhvani, who is a Hindu.

 In May 2022, Mumtaz was admitted to Mumbai's Breach Candy Hospital for a stomach infection.
-Mumtaz had been diagnosed with breast cancer at the age of 54.
+She was diagnosed with breast cancer at the age of 54.
 She reportedly underwent six chemotherapies and 35 radiation sessions before becoming cancer-free.

-Shammi Kapoor was in love with her and almost proposed marriage, but Mumtaz was not ready to leave her film career (the Kapoors at the time didn't want women of their family to work in the film industry).

-Artisty and Legacy
+Artisty and legacy

-Mumtaz is regarded as one of the most iconic and most beautiful actress of Hindi cinema.
+Mumtaz is regarded as one of the most iconic and greatest actresses of Hindi cinema.
 During her acting career, Mumtaz carved a niche and became known for her vivaciousness and spontaneity escaping the tag of a stunt film heroine, which initially had stalled her career in the first place.
 In 2022, she was placed in Outlook Indias "75 Best Bollywood Actresses" list.
-One of the highest paid actress from late 1960s to mid 1970s, Mumtaz appeared in Box Office Indias "Top Actresses" list seven times from 1968 to 1974 and topped thrice (1969-1971).
+One of the highest paid actress from the late 1960s to mid 1970s, Mumtaz appeared in Box Office Indias "Top Actresses" list six times from 1969 to 1974 and topped twice, (1970-1971).
 Mumtaz was known as a sex symbol during the 1960s and 1970s.
 She was placed in Times of Indias "50 Beautiful Faces" list.
 Mumtaz is considered among the hottest Bollywood actresses of all time.
 Dewy glow and draped sari style were some of the style statements of Mumtaz that are still relevant in the fashion world.